Mount Sinai Hospital (Manhattan): History

-Early years
+19th century

+Creation of The Jews' Hospital

-At the time of the founding of the hospital in 1852, other hospitals in New York City discriminated against Jewish people by either not hiring doctors or nurses to treat patients and by prohibiting them from being treated in the hospitals' wards.
-Orthodox Jewish philanthropist Sampson Simson (1780–1857) founded the hospital to address the needs of New York City's rapidly growing Jewish immigrant community.
-It was the second Jewish hospital in the United States, after the Jewish Hospital, located in Cincinnati, Ohio, which was established in 1847.
+At the time of the founding of the hospital in 1852, other hospitals in New York City discriminated against Jewish people by not hiring Jewish doctors or nurses and by prohibiting Jewish patients from being treated in the hospitals' wards.

+Jewish doctors themselves faced restrictive quotas or outright refusal when it came to medical education and training in specialties.
+Orthodox Jewish philanthropist Sampson Simson worked with eight other Jewish benefactors to found the hospital in order to address the needs of New York's rapidly growing Jewish immigrant community, needs which included communicating with immigrants in the German language, the availability of kosher foods, and the understanding of Jewish burial customs.

-The Jews' Hospital in the City of New York, as it was called until adopting its current name in 1866, was built on West 28th Street in Manhattan, between Seventh and Eighth Avenues, on land donated by Simson.
-It opened two years before Simson's death.
+Originally called The Jews' Hospital in the City of New York, it was the second Jewish hospital in the United States, after the Jewish Hospital in Cincinnati, Ohio, which was established in 1847.
+It opened with 45 beds on May 17, 1855, on West 28th Street in Manhattan between Seventh and Eighth Avenues, two years before Simson's death.
+In 1856, its first full year of operation, the new entity saw a total of 216 admissions, with five surgeons and physicians on staff and six more that had consulting positions.

+The board of directors of the Jews' Hospital initially comprised Portuguese and English Jews, but soon educated German immigrant Jews were added as well.
+(Note: A successful charity event at Niblo's Garden in 1858, attended by Mayor Daniel F. Tiemann, illustrated that the Mount Sinai board of directors had already become one of the preeminent Jewish organizations in New York City.)

+The hospital accepted only Jewish patients on a regular basis but was open to non-Jews for emergency cases.
+Most of these patients were poor and could not pay for any care, and by taking them in it relieved the burden on non-Jewish services to care for them and thus helped in relations between Jews and the larger community.

+Civil War

 Four years later, it was unexpectedly filled to capacity with soldiers injured in the American Civil War.

 The Jews' Hospital felt the effects of the escalating Civil War in other ways, as staff doctors and board members were called into service.
 Dr. Israel Moses served four years as lieutenant colonel in the 72nd New York Infantry Regiment; Joseph Seligman had to resign as a member of the board of directors, as he was increasingly called upon by President Lincoln for advice on the country's growing financial crisis.

-The New York Draft Riots of 1863 also strained the hospital's resources, as it struggled to tend to the many wounded.
+The New York Draft Riots of 1863 also impacted the hospital's resources, as it admitted many of the wounded.